 Aortic valve disease care at Mayo Clinic

-A Mayo Clinic doctor and surgeon collaborate and discuss aortic valve disease.
+A doctor and a surgeon collaborate and discuss aortic valve disease at Mayo Clinic.

 Mayo Clinic aortic valve team